Can I get a loan if I’m on benefits?

 Can I get a loan or grant if I’m on PIP?

-Independence Payment (PIP).
+It may be possible to take out a loan if you’re on PIP (Personal Independence Payment).
 Some lenders will count your PIP payments as income when they assess whether you can afford a loan.

 But it’s important to make sure you can afford to pay back what you borrow, as high interest rates could make borrowing prohibitively expensive.